joll3/notes/README.md

-# Handcrafted guides for doing InfoSec
+# Handcrafted guides for doing infosec and things

 ## Windows Terminal